Sign In

 To Learn More

-For the most part, people and wildlife can coexist.
 Coexisting with wildlife is an enjoyable part of living in Colorado.
 The key is to respect the wildness of wildlife.
-You can learn more about lions by reading any of the following books.
+You can learn more about mountain lions by reading any of the following materials.

 • Mountain Lion Education and Identification Course